NeXt-UI/next-tutorials/tutorials/tutorial-004-4.md

 [Demo on Codepen](http://codepen.io/NEXTSUPPORT/pen/kkYAxq)

 ## Why?
 Sometimes programmers use singletons as configuration across the app, for utility classes and testing.
-The case is up to you, but we recommend you to read more materials on object-oriented programming.
+The case is up to you, we'd recommend you to read more materials on object-oriented programming if you are unfamiliar with that.

 ## What's next?
 Events is what makes JavaScript JavaScript.
 That will be the conslusive article, which will be followed by tutorial on how to create and customize topologies.